ambernettech/chefdk-fundamentals/scene_07.md

 23
 -

-If you've worked with systems for awhile general feeling is that hard-coding the values in our file's content attribute probably is not sustainable because the results are tied specifically to this sytem at this moment in time.
+If you have worked with systems for awhile the general feeling is that hard-coding the values in our file resource's attribute probably is not sustainable because the results are tied specifically to this system at this moment in time.

 -
 24